hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

 ## Run

 To run the simulation, execute `./pic_1d` in the terminal.
-For some future demo simulations, optional arguments may need to be passed (explained later demos).
+For later demos, optional arguments may also be needed (which will be explained later).

 # Data Products